yt-dlp vs youtube-dl 2026: Which Video Downloader Should You Actually Use?

 Migrating from youtube-dl to yt-dlp

-If you're currently using youtube-dl, migrating to yt-dlp is straightforward because yt-dlp maintains backward compatibility with youtube-dl's command-line syntax.
-Most youtube-dl commands work identically in yt-dlp without modification.
+If you’re currently using youtube-dl, migrating to yt-dlp is straightforward. yt-dlp maintains backward compatibility with youtube-dl’s command-line syntax, so most existing commands work identically without modification.

 Step 1: Install yt-dlp using any method above.
 You can keep youtube-dl installed simultaneously – they don’t conflict.

-Step 3: Review yt-dlp's default behavior changes. yt-dlp makes some sensible default changes compared to youtube-dl: it prefers the best available format by default (youtube-dl sometimes selected lower quality), it handles merging separate audio and video streams automatically when ffmpeg is available, and it outputs more informative progress information.
+Step 3: Review yt-dlp’s default behavior changes. yt-dlp prefers the best available format by default (youtube-dl sometimes selected lower quality), handles merging separate audio and video streams automatically when ffmpeg is available, and outputs more informative progress information.

 Step 4: Update your configuration file.
 If you use a youtube-dl config file (typically at ~/.config/youtube-dl/config), yt-dlp reads its config from ~/.config/yt-dlp/config.
 Copy your existing config and make any desired adjustments for yt-dlp-specific features.